akuafo/toukun/README.md

 Some real world use cases for Tiktoken  include counting the number of tokens that can fit within the chat context window, estimating OpenAI license costs which are per token, customizing the logit bias to influence chat completions, and passing tokens as input to the embeddings API.

-## <a id="OpenAI-models"></a>Tiktoken support for OpenAI models

 Note:  Throughout these exercises, we'll set the tiktoken model as 'cl100k_base model' since that is the most recent model and is used for GPT-4.
 While there are variations in how tiktoken performs tokenization with the different models, the basic concepts are the same.

-In tiktoken, you set the model when you instantiate an encoding object:

-    encoding = tiktoken.get_encoding("cl100k_base")  # Using the cl100k_base model.

-The list of models are stored in the model.py file in tiktoken:
+In tiktoken, you set the model when you instantiate an encoding object:  encoding = tiktoken.get_encoding("cl100k_base").
+The list of models are stored in the model.py file in tiktoken: tiktoken/tiktoken/model.py
-    tiktoken/tiktoken/model.py

 ## <a id="Dictionary-files"></a>View tiktoken dictionary as bytes and utf-8 strings